 Sustainable’s CAPE’s Farmer-in-the-School Program incorporates gardening and healthy eating directly into the school curriculum and children’s lives.
-Piloted in Truro Public Schools, the Farmer-in-the-School program now operates in seven elementary schools on Cape Cod from Brewster to Provincetown.
+Piloted in Truro Elementary School, the Farmer-in-the-School program now operates in seven elementary schools on Cape Cod from Brewster to Provincetown.

 The program grew out of a 2013 report on existing food education programs and needs in schools throughout Barnstable County, produced by Sustainable CAPE for the Eos Foundation.
 We analyzed what works and what doesn’t, and learned a great deal about past successes and failures from a broad spectrum of schools.
 Based on our findings we developed a program that interweaves five key components:

-- Farmer-in-the-School – Visits classrooms year-round to provide fun, hands-on instruction in gardening
+- Farmer-in-the-School – Our farmer visits classrooms year-round to provide fun, hands-on instruction in gardening

 - School garden – Children engage directly in producing food

-- Academic curriculum – Incorporates gardening into school lessons
+- Academic curriculum – Lessons incorporate gardening into each teacher’s curriculum

-- State Health & Wellness Curriculum or School Nurse – Provides additional education on the importance of healthful foods to our body, community and environment
+- State Health & Wellness Curriculum & School Nurse – We link the garden to education on the importance of healthful foods to our body, community and environment

 Through the Farmer-in-the-School program we increase a school’s food production while linking the cafeteria, school curriculum and health & wellness instruction to the garden.
 We model a new school culture focused on health as well as education.
 And by linking schoolchildren to farmer’s markets, we connect children to “real world” farmers and SNAP incentive programs for healthful foods.
 We are able to strengthen not only the health of the next generation, but the health of our community as a whole.